Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

-In additional to domain and URL filtering SquidGuard can create filters using regular expressions.
+In addition to domain and URL filtering, SquidGuard can create filters using regular expressions.
 These types of filters are great when you want to search for certain strings of text in a URL to make a filtering decision.
-If you are unfamiliar with regular expressions they can be somewhat confusing at first but there are many online resources on the subject so I won't go in to much detail about them in this article.
+If you are unfamiliar with regular expressions, they can be somewhat confusing at first, but there are many online resources on the subject, so I won't go into too much detail about them in this article.

 Block downloads based on file extension

 Block searches for "proxy bypass" on Google and Yahoo

 SquidGuard also allows you to apply URL filtering based on schedules.
 Schedules are useful for applying rules at different times during the day or only on certain days of the week.

 For example, you could apply strict URL filtering rules during business hours and automatically disable the rules after 5 PM.
 If you are filtering your home network, you may not want the kids visiting certain sites during the school week, this is another example where you would use a time-based rule.